 Codex says “build succeeded ✓” — you pull the branch, run pnpm build, it explodes.
 Or Codex runs tests, summarizes “all tests passing,” but vitest actually reported 3 failures buried 400 lines up in the output.
-Either way, your trust in the report is now zero and you have to re-verify every claim manually.
+Either way, your trust in the report is now zero and you re-verify every claim by hand.

 Common causes